GhaidaaKh/Bike-sharing/README.md

 # Algorithms
 • Feature Engineering
 The provided data in Its raw form wasn't directly use as an input to the model serval future engineering was carried out where a few features we modified few were dropped
-1-Encode categorical column (Hour, season) drop first column 2-Scalar numerical column
+*just 1-Encode categorical column (Hour, season) drop first column 2-Scalar numerical column
 3- Fill zero value in windspeed 4- cross validation